Can Prompt Difficulty be Online Predicted for Accelerating RL Finetuning of Reasoning Models?: Introduction

-Extensive experiments on complicated reasoning tasks spanning mathematics, planning, and vision-based geometry positively answer two RQs and reveal that MoPPS reliably predicts prompt difficulty, exhibiting high correlations with ground-truth prompt evaluation.
-Benefiting such predictability, our approach significantly accelerates RL finetuning, e.g., achieving $\bm{1.8\times}$ speedup over uniform sampling on Countdown~\citep{tinyzero}, and yields better final performance, with over $\bm{24.4\%}$ relative improvements on the AIME24 dataset while training on MATH~\citep{hendrycksmath2021}.
+Extensive experiments on complicated reasoning tasks spanning mathematics, planning, and vision-based geometry positively answer two RQs and reveal that MoPPS reliably predicts prompt difficulty, exhibiting high correlations with ground-truth evaluation.
+Benefiting such predictability, MoPPS significantly accelerates RL finetuning, e.g., achieving $\bm{1.8\times}$ speedup over uniform sampling on Countdown~\citep{tinyzero}, and yields better performance, with over $\bm{24.4\%}$ relative improvements on the AIME24 while training on MATH~\citep{hendrycksmath2021}.

 Importantly, our method achieves comparable performance of evaluation-intensive methods like dynamic sampling~\citep{yu2025dapo} with only $\bm{21\%}$ rollouts, significantly reducing computational costs.